DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ![[Second Harmonic lab 5.PNG]]

-where, the x-axis is the distance between the speaker and the microphone (measured in meters) and on the y-axis it is the amplitude of the wave obtained from the microphone (with no units).The error bars for this graph are not visible because the uncertainty in the y value is very low.
+where, the x-axis is the distance between the speaker and the microphone (measured in meters) and on the y-axis it is the amplitude of the wave obtained from the microphone (with no units).
+The error bars for this graph are not visible because the uncertainty in the y value is very low.

 ### Speed of sound

-The resonance frequencies were measured using the oscilloscope by placing the microphone at distances calculated using the equation inside relating quantities.
+The resonance frequencies were measured using the oscilloscope by placing the microphone at distances calculated using the equation inside Relating Quantities.

 | Distance from the speaker (in m) | Resonance number | Frequency |
 | -------------------------------- | ---------------- | --------- |